 The Perennial Garden is a delight with bulbs, flowers and grasses blooming from spring to fall.
 Visitors are often surprised that a mild and sometimes foggy climate can accommodate cactus and succulents, yet many grow well here.

 The collection of Heaths and Heathers is a national treasure as are the species camellias.
-Equally if not more important, the natural areas of the garden harbor six different rare and endangered plants.
+Equally, if not more important, the natural areas of the garden harbor six different rare and endangered plants.
 A wonderfully weird forest of pines leads to the breezy bluff of the coastal prairies and views of the Pacific Ocean in all of its moods.

-The Gardens has become a haven for bird watchers with the list of bird species now at over 160.
+The Gardens has become a haven for bird watchers with the list of bird species now at more than 180.
 It's rare to spot a red-throated loon or double-crested cormorant in spring, but in summer they are common, as are the black oystercatcher, which frequents the rocky coastline year-round.
 Ospreys, hawks, sandpipers, plovers, swallows, and Canada geese are also regulars.
 If you're vigilant and look carefully, on very rare occasions you might even spot an ash-throated flycatcher, a Savannah sparrow, a Pileated woodpecker, or a red-breasted nuthatch.